rcfduarte/nmsat/docs/docs/index.md

 ## Disclaimer

 The code was developed primarily for personal use, as part of a PhD project due to the need to perform similar experiments and analyses on very diverse systems.
 The goal was to use the same code to run different, but specialized, numerical experiments, in a fully transparent and reproducible manner, while making efficient use of computing resources.
-Due to the inherent time pressures of a PhD project and the broad scope, the code is imperfect and under active use / development.
-Despite our best efforts to improve usability, it can be difficult to understand, particularly due to the strict specificities imposed on the structure of the parameters dictionaries and how they are used.
+Due to the inherent time pressures of a PhD project and the broad scope, the code and documentation are under active use / development.

 ## Authors and contributors